 ArtBo - International Art Fair of Bogota

-In additon to a wealth of libraries and book stores, and hosting one of the most important Book Fairs in Latin America, Bogota offers new publications, poetry readings, magazines, literary supplements and comics in traditional as well as digital formats.
+In addition to a wealth of libraries and bookstores, and hosting one of the most important Book Fairs in Latin America, Bogota offers new publications, poetry readings, magazines, literary supplements and comics in traditional as well as digital formats.

 Network of Public Libraries

 BibloRed, comprises 21 establishments across the city.
 In 2014, the network was visited by approximately 4.3 million people; the libraries are classified as follows.

 It is one of the three largest publishing events in Latin America, and an important showcase to foster reading, as it gathers publishers, distributors, book dealers, representatives of the graphics industry, and writers, among others.